 It is sobering to stand in front of a sword that made its

 Mayflower Society Museum - Plymouth MA

-made its way to America on the Mayflower.
+way to America on the Mayflower.
 The museum indeed is awesome; however, from a learning perspective I believe the museum web site is an equal to the bricks and mortar.
 The Pilgrim Story

 has biographies of many of the Pilgrims, has insight into the Mayflower Compact (the original document has disappeared and what we know of its wording is from the writings of William Bradford) and offers a dialogue about a single day with different names and two antithetical meanings: Thanksgiving and The National Day of Mourning.
 According to the web site, “The mission of Pilgrim Hall Museum is to protect and foster this heritage as a dynamic national resource.”
 Mission accomplished!
 By the way, photography is not allowed except for the stained glass in the lobby.

 The other traditional museum, where photography is allowed, is the Mayflower Society Museum.
 The museum is housed in a spacious 1754 house built by Edward Winslow, the great-grandson of the third Governor of Plymouth Colony and subject of the aforementioned painting.
 Young Edward remained a Royalist and an outspoken supporter of the King when revolutionary fervor was rampant.
 After the British evacuated Boston, Winslow fled to New York.
-In his
+In his absence, his house was

 Did this Belong To A Pilgrim?